List of Math Topics on the Digital SAT

 7) FUNCTIONS

-The moment you see “F(x),” you know you’re dealing with a Function.
+The appearance of “F(x)” means you’re looking at a Function.
 Most of the time, they’re simply the equations you’ve already been using, but just with “F(x)” instead of the “y.”
-If you’ve never worked with Functions before, you’ll need to understand Function Vocabulary and basics—as well as Coordinate Geometry Vocabulary—so you can nab a few extra points.
+If you’ve never worked with Functions before, you’ll need to understand Function Vocabulary and basics—as well as Coordinate Geometry Vocabulary—so you can secure a few extra points.
 If you already know what Functions are, you’ll need to brush up on Finding the Domain, Finding the Range, Composite Functions, and Transformation of Functions.
 Finally, you’ll need to learn how to graph and solve Exponential Functions!

 geometry and trigonometry

-Something that always amuses me is that certain types of Math—math that schools spend a LOT of time teaching you!—are treated like afterthoughts on the Digital SAT’s Math section!
+Funnily enough, certain types of math that schools place a lot of emphasis on barely get the time of day on the DSAT!
 In fact, ALL of “Geometry and Trigonometry” is lumped into this category…which comprises only 15% (7 questions) of the Digital SAT’s Math sections!

 8) PLANE (2-D) GEOMETRY

-Plane Geometry refers to two-dimensional shapes and geometric concepts, like these: Lines and Angles, Triangles (equilateral, isosceles, right triangles, “special” right triangles), Polygons (quadrilaterals—like parallelograms, rectangles, squares, rhombuses and trapezoids—as well as other shapes), and Circles.
-Expect to be able to find Perimeters, Areas, Interior and Exterior Angles, and lengths in Similar Triangles.
-Also expect to be able to graph Circles on the Coordinate Plane!
+Plane Geometry encompasses two-dimensional shapes and geometric concepts, like these: Lines and Angles, Triangles (equilateral, isosceles, right triangles, “special” right triangles), Polygons (quadrilaterals—like parallelograms, rectangles, squares, rhombuses and trapezoids—as well as other shapes), and Circles.
+You’ll need to be able to find Perimeters, Areas, Interior and Exterior Angles, and lengths in Similar Triangles.
+Also expect to be asked to graph Circles on the Coordinate Plane!

 9) SOLID (3-D) GEOMETRY

-The moment you talk about “Volume” or “Surface Area” of a shape that’s in three dimensions, you’re talking about Solid Geometry.
-All solids that the Digital SAT can test you on can be broken down into these three categories: Prisms, Pyramids, and Spheres.
+The moment someone mentions the “Volume” or “Surface Area” of a shape that’s in three dimensions, you’re in the realm of Solid Geometry.
+All of the solids that the Digital SAT can test you on can be broken down into these three categories: Prisms, Pyramids, and Spheres.

 10) TRIGONOMETRY

-You’d be surprised at which Trig concepts show up on the Digital SAT—and the Trig concepts that don’t!
-For a top SAT Math score, you need to be familiar with these few concepts, so you can nab the two or three questions on the test about Trig: SOHCAHTOA (Sine, Cosine and Tangent ratios), Complementary Angle Relationships, Radians, and the value of the basic Trig ratios for Special Angles.
+It can be counterintuitive which Trig concepts show up on the Digital SAT—and which Trig concepts don’t!
+For a top SAT Math score, you need to be familiar with this small smattering of concepts, so you can nail the test’s two or three Trig questions: SOHCAHTOA (Sine, Cosine and Tangent ratios), Complementary Angle Relationships, Radians, and the value of the basic Trig ratios for Special Angles.

 conclusion

-After YEARS teaching this stuff and getting fantastic scores (and college acceptances!) for my students, I’ve captured it all in my new course: The Ultimate Digital SAT Math Guide!
+After YEARS teaching this material and getting exceptional scores (and college acceptances!) for my students, I’ve captured it all in my online course: The Ultimate Digital SAT Math Guide!

 This binge-able, pauseable, and repeatable video + ebook course teaches you all the content and strategies you need to know to ace the Digital SAT’s Math Section…in less than 3 hours!
-Using my own computer screen to demonstrate, I walk you through every aspect of the test, from its initially intimidating new Blue Book format (what’s the Desmos calculator, and how do you use it??) to how to nail down YOUR specific math weaknesses….and turn them into strengths.
+Using my own computer screen to demonstrate, I walk you through every aspect of the test, from its Blue Book format (what’s the Desmos calculator, and how do you use it??) to how to identify YOUR specific math weak spots….and turn them into strengths.

-If you want to master all the Math concepts I just mentioned—as well as learn my “Math ninja” problem-solving tricks, create your own personalized study plan, AND get permanent access to my proprietary Digital SAT Math Cheat Sheet—you can purchase The Ultimate Digital SAT Math Guide here:
+If you want to become fully comfortable with all of the Math concepts I just mentioned—as well as learn my “Math jiu jitsu” problem-solving tricks, create your own bespoke study plan, AND get permanent access to my all-killer-no-filler Digital SAT Math Cheat Sheet—you can purchase The Ultimate Digital SAT Math Guide here:

-Alternatively, if you want to be taught one-on-one by the real human behind the course—moi—you can find out how private tutoring with me works.
-Or, if you already know you’re ready to take the plunge into success, contact me here to inquire about availability for a tutoring package or hourly sessions.
+Alternatively, if you want to be taught one-on-one by the real human behind the course, you can find out how private tutoring with me works.
+Or, if you already know you’re ready to launch to success, contact me here to inquire about availability for a tutoring package or hourly sessions.